 You never plan for injuries or illnesses, but sprains, broken bones and viruses never seem to be convenient.
-At some point you may find yourself trying to decide if an urgent care or an emergency department is a better choice.
-Dr. Elizabeth Lucas, medical director of St. Luke's Urgent Care Centers, suggests that you consider what you might be comfortable having your primary care physician treat.
+At some point you may find yourself trying to decide if an urgent care or an emergency department is a better choice; consider what you might be comfortable having your primary care physician treat.
 Those common conditions, including simple lacerations that need stitching, insect bites, urinary tract infections, strains and sprains, as well as animal bites, are all treatable at the urgent care.

-Here are some simple ways to decide when to go to an urgent care, and when to visit an emergency department.
+Here are some simple ways to decide when to go to a St. Luke's Urgent Care Center, and when to visit an emergency department.

 Urgent Care Centers